 A good question to ask a seller is, "What is the one improvement you've always wanted to make but never got around to implementing?"

 This is also a good time to ask the seller for a forwarding address so you can send mail if necessary.
-It's smart to stay on good terms with the seller, although buyers rarely meet the sellers in some parts of the country, like California.
+It's smart to stay on good terms with the seller, although buyers rarely meet the sellers in some parts of the country.
 The final walkthrough can provide an excellent opportunity for all parties to say hello.